- Free Legal Information

 12. Any collective agreements which directly affect the terms and conditions of employment.

-13. Details of work abroad, if it is for longer than 1 month.
+13. Details of work abroad, if it is for longer than one month.

 14. The length of the contract, if the employee has been employed on a fixed term contract.